Probiotics

 When might I need a probiotic supplement?

-A health professional may recommend probiotic supplements in some circumstances, such as:
+A health professional may recommend probiotic supplements in some circumstances.

-- If you are taking antibiotics.
-This is because antibiotics kill both good and bad bacteria, which can disrupt your gut microbiome and cause nausea and diarrhoea.
+If you are taking antibiotics, your doctor may suggest that you take probiotics.
+This is because antibiotics kill both good and bad bacteria.
+This can disrupt your gut microbiome and cause nausea and diarrhoea.
 Probiotic supplements can help restore your natural gut microbiome.
-It is important to take your probiotic supplement 2 to 3 hours before or after taking antibiotics (not at the same time).

-The amount of probiotics found naturally in foods is not always known and varies.
+The types and amount of probiotics found naturally in foods are not always known and can vary.
 This makes it hard to know if the food you eat has enough of the right type of probiotics to give you the desired health benefit.
-However, the amount and type of probiotics in dietary supplements is regulated.

 When should I see my doctor?